-A remote connection between a VSS server and an NVR with 3G/4G/LTE network can be made through an OpenVPN tunnel.
-The figure below shows the methodology comprising HMAC authentication and TLS encryption over an encrypted UDP connection.
+You can select the "VAST Server with OpenVPN" option when installing the VAST server.
+A remote connection from NVR via a 3G/4G/LTE network can be made through an OpenVPN tunnel.
+When the OpenVPN option is selected, an OpenVPN server will be installed with the VAST server.

+HMAC authentication and TLS encryption over an encrypted UDP connection are made effortlessly using the traversal methodology.

-Sample installation steps are shown below:
+The sample installation screens are shown below: